 Lawrence Namoki is from Walpi, Arizona, born into the Flute-Deer Clan in 1949.
 Hopi society is a reflection of Hopi religion and his father, Maxwell, was a high priest of both clans.
 He was a kachina carver, too.
 Lawrence was not allowed to watch his father carve when he was a boy since carving was limited only to those who had been initiated into the ceremonial kivas.
 When Lawrence was a teenager, he was initiated in his father's Kachina Society.
 Then his father gave him a piece of cottonwood and taught him how to make the sacred figures.
 While Lawrence still carves kachinas, a trip to the Santa Fe Indian Market inspired him to try his hand at pottery making.
 He began producing pottery in 1983.

-A self-taught potter, Lawrence has won many awards for ceramic creations so intricately carved, painted and slipped that the pots look like they are made of wood.
+A self-taught potter, Lawrence has earned many awards for ceramic creations so intricately carved, painted and slipped that the pots look like they are made of wood.
 In his own words: "I concentrate on one pot at a time, I let my hands do the carving but my mind is on the next project.
 I never sketch it out.
-When I'm developing designs, I hear the voices of my elders in my mind like a recording, telling me stories.
+When I'm developing designs, I hear the voices of my elders in my mind, like a recording, telling me stories.
 These are stories that are over a thousand years old, passed from generations.
 How man was created.
 How the Hopis prophesied it.
 I spread my stories using my pottery.
 My pottery is my canvas."